 Instructions

-• Discard any heavily discolored beans or pebbles from the dry black beans.
-Rinse them, place them in a large bowl, and fill the bowl with water.
-The water line should be about 2-3 inches above the beans.
+- Look through and discard any heavily discolored beans or pebbles from the dry black beans.
+Rinse the beans, place them in a large bowl, and fill the bowl with water.
+The water line should be 2-3 inches above the beans.
 Soak the beans overnight or for at least 8 hours.

-• Drain the water from the soaked beans and rinse them.
+- Drain the water from the soaked beans and rinse them again.
 Add them to a large pot along with 8 cups of water.
 Bring the beans to a boil over high heat.
-Let them boil for 1 minute and then bring the temperature down to medium.
-Stir the beans, cover the pot, and simmer them for 1 hour.
+Let them boil for 1 minute and then lower the heat to medium.
+Stir the beans, cover the pot, and let them simmer for 1 hour.

-• Stir the seasoned onion mixture into the beans and cover them back up.
-Cook the beans for about 20-40 more minutes, then check their tenderness.
-The cook time for beans can vary based on the age, freshness, and soak time of the beans.
+- Stir the seasoned onion mixture into the beans and cover them back up.
+Cook them for about 20-40 more minutes, then check their tenderness.
 Cook them until they are softened, but not mushy.
 Generally, beans should be ready in less than 2 hours.

-• Enjoy the beans right away, save them for later, or add them to another dish.
-You may want to add more seasoning according to your preference and then garnish them with toppings such as cilantro, vegan sour cream, jalapeños, and a squeeze of lime.
+- Enjoy them right away, save them for later, or add them to another dish.
+You may want to add more seasoning according to your preference and garnish them with toppings such as cilantro, jalapeños, and lime juice.

 Video